SofiaPrandelli/SupervisedImageClassification/README.md

 The R script containing the changes made to the original shapefile and of the descriptive statistics regarding the types of rail infrastructure at the Italian level is available in the document “railway_filter_and_description.R”.

 ### Buffer zones
 The Supervised Classification was performed more than once, by filtering the mosaic with buffers around the railway infrastructure of different width.
-It is possible to change this parameter at line 50 of the script, that is actually setted at 10 meters.
+It is possible to change this parameter at line 50 of the script, that is currently setted at 10 meters.

 ### Groun Control Points
 Once the image is ready, we need to create the points that represent each landcover class in the classification.
 In this case, the classes created were: rails, trees, grass, bare and shrubs vegetation.